TarekFawaz/FWD_UDACITY_JSDOM_LandingPage_Exercise/README.md

 > - Safari
 > *and you could expolre more*
 ---
-> please help me by sending me comments regarding the coding style or missing best practices by sending me e-mail to [me](mailto:tarek.fawaz1983@gmail.com)
+> please help me by sending me comments regarding the coding style or missing best practices by sending me e-mail to [tarek.fawaz1983@gmail.com](mailto:tarek.fawaz1983@gmail.com) or update on this repo ;)